leptos-community/deployment-csr-vercel/README.md

 ### Step 3: Add Github Action Scripts

-Finally, you're ready to simply copy and paste the two files in `.github/workflows/` into your own gh workflows folder - then, sit back and watch the magic happen!
+Finally, you're ready to simply copy and paste the two files in `.github/workflows/` into your own gh workflows folder - then, on your next commit or PR you can just sit back and watch the magic happen!